mlhartme/stool/client/documentation.md

 #### Description

-Starts the specified *app*s (if not specified: all that are not running yet) with the environment arguments specified by *key*=*value* arguments. *app* can be specified with a tag to determin the actual image to be started; if not specified, the latest tag is used.
+Starts the specified *app*s (if not specified: all that are not running yet) with the environment arguments specified by *key*=*value* arguments. *app* can be specified with a tag to determine the actual image to be started; if not specified, the latest tag is used.
 Use `stool app` to see available images.

 If you specify http or https options, the respective port will be used for the application.
 Otherwise, those ports are chosen automatically.